galaxyproject/galaxy-hub/src/blog/2020-08-10k-pubs/index.md

 This has two implications:

 * The total number of articles that have been published in *BioRxiv* is actually much higher than shown.
-* At most points in time, the number of pubs shown in *BioRxiv* is an overcount of Galaxy-related pubs that still don't exist in a peer-reviewed journal.
+* At most points in time, the number of pubs shown in *BioRxiv* is an over-count of Galaxy-related pubs that still don't exist in a peer-reviewed journal.

 # The 10,000th Pub?